BeAPI/bash-collection/http-auth/README.md

 2. It then checks if the .htaccess file already exists and if authentication is already configured
 3. If a password is not provided as an argument, it prompts the user to enter one
 4. It creates or updates the .htpasswd file with the username and hashed password
+5. If IP addresses are specified, it adds rules to allow those IPs to bypass authentication
-5. Finally, it adds the necessary authentication directives to the .htaccess file
+6. Finally, it adds the necessary authentication directives to the .htaccess file

 ## Encryption Methods